-Over the last roughly five decades, national statistics on income (from the Bureau of Labor Statistics in the US, for instance) document generally increasing income inequality (e.g., Rakesh Kochhar and Richard Fry 2014; Dedrick Asante-Muhammad et al. 2016).
-Pasquale Tridico (2018) documents the overlap of this inequality dynamic with a policy reorientation focusing on financialization, so-called flexible labor contracts, weakened unions and the retrenchment of the welfare state (also compare, Riccardo Fiorentini 2015).
-More generally, this neoliberal policy framework that has been implemented since the late 1970s, with its reduction of the role of the state in favor of ceding space to private agents, parallels a reversal of trends in socio-economic indicators that try to capture inclusiveness, equity, or equality, amongst others (e.g., David M. Kotz 2002; Peter B. Evans and William H. Sewel 2013).
-In a different policy environment immediately following World War II, such an inequality increase was not apparent in the data (Kotz 2002; Evans and Sewell 2013), strengthening the case that relying on transactions and private interactions to bring about more inclusive socio-economic outcomes may not only be not sufficient, but prove counter-productive.
+Over the last roughly five decades, national statistics on income (from the Bureau of Labor Statistics in the US, for instance) document generally increasing income inequality (e.g., Kochhar and Fry 2014, Asante-Muhammed et al. 2016).
+Tridico (2018) documents the overlap of this inequality dynamic with a policy reorientation focusing on financialization, so-called flexible labor contracts, weakened unions and the retrenchment of the welfare state (also compare, Fiorentini 2015).
+More generally, this neoliberal policy framework that has been implemented since the late 1970s, with its reduction of the role of the state in favor of ceding space to private agents, parallels a reversal of trends in socio-economic indicators that try to capture inclusiveness, equity, or equality, amongst others (e.g., Kotz 2002, Evans and Sewel 2013).
+In a different policy environment immediately following World War II, such an inequality increase was not apparent in the data (Kotz 2002, Evans and Sewell 2013), strengthening the case that relying on transactions and private interactions to bring about more inclusive socio-economic outcomes may not only be not sufficient, but prove counter-productive.

 Different groups have been differentially affected by these inequality dynamics.
-Randall Akee, Maggie R. Jones, and Sonya R. Porter (2019) show that US citizens face significant racial stratification in average incomes, with higher in-group inequality and lower in-group mobility for the richest (White and Asian) and lower in-group inequality and higher in-group mobility for poorer groups, who also show high overall immobility however.
-In sum, their results are showing a rigid US income structure overall, with Whites and Asians on top, driven by subsets of these populations, and blacks, native Americans and Hispanics at the bottom (also compare Richard L. Zweigenhaft and G. William Domhoff 2014).
+Akee et al. (2019) show that US citizens face significant racial stratification in average incomes, with higher in-group inequality and lower in-group mobility for the richest (White and Asian) and lower in-group inequality and higher in-group mobility for poorer groups, who also show high overall immobility however.
+In sum, their results are showing a rigid US income structure overall, with Whites and Asians on top, driven by subsets of these populations, and blacks, native Americans and Hispanics at the bottom (also compare Zweigenhaft and Domhoff 2014).

-Persistent, and lately stagnant gender inequality has been documented as well (e.g., Diane Elson 2017; Claudia Goldin et al. 2017) with also at least a momentary worsening due to the pronounced gender-related inequality in the impact of the Covid-19 pandemic (e.g., Titan Alon et al. 2020).
-We note adverse impacts of previous crises, such as during the Great Recession, as well (e.g., Stephanie Seguino 2019).
+Persistent, and lately stagnant gender inequality has been documented as well (e.g., Goldin et al. 2017, Elson 2017) with also at least a momentary worsening due to the pronounced genderrelated inequality in the impact of the Covid-19 pandemic (e.g., Alon et al. 2020).
+We note adverse impacts of previous crises, such as during the Great Recession, as well (e.g., Seguino 2019).
 Effects appear to be synergistic, here, at least between race and gender.
-Adverse education outcomes (e.g., Adam Gamoran and Sarah K. Bruch 2017; Daniel Schneider, Orestes P. Hastings, and Joe LaBriola 2018) and health outcomes (e.g., Jacob Bor, Gregory H.

-Cohen, and Sandro Galea 2017; Terrence D. Hill and Andrew Jorgenson 2018; Pooja Dewan et al. 2019) are subject to effects related to inequality in incomes.
-Both of these are areas where we can expect, and in fact have started to see, a differential impact from the pandemic as well (e.g., Benjamin Gibson et al. 2020; Heidi Green, Ritin Fernandez, and Catherine MacPhail 2021).
-Still, and the importance of education for overcoming development constraints notwithstanding, we can also note a limited impact of formal education outcomes on stratification dynamics in the US - only at the bachelor's level is mobility somewhat enhanced, above and below it appears not to be (Florencia Torche 2011).
-The gatekeeper role of education institutions that we can derive from Thorstein B. Veblen's (1919) analysis of "Higher Education in America" appears alive and well.
+Adverse education outcomes (e.g., Schneider et al. 2018, Gamoran and Bruch 2017) and health outcomes (e.g., Bor et al. 2017, Dewan et al. 2019, Hill and Jorgenson 2018, Dickstein et al. 2019) are subject to effects related to inequality in incomes.
+Both of these are areas where we can expect, and in fact have started to see, a differential impact from the pandemic as well (e.g., Green et al. 2021, Gibson et al. 2020).
+Still, and the importance of education for overcoming development constraints notwithstanding, we can also note a limited impact of formal education outcomes on stratification dynamics in the US - only at the bachelor's level is mobility somewhat enhanced, above and below it appears not to be (Torche 2011).
+The gatekeeper role of education institutions that we can derive from Veblen's (1919) analysis of 'Higher Education in America' appears alive and well.
 Other factors must be considered, in parallel and prior to education structures.
-We may assume that complementary and reinforcing factors compound the gatekeeping function, such as the fact that individual level efforts may lead to more discrimination for these individuals (Darity 2005) but also the reaction of dominant group members in the face of actions by non-dominant group members that do not align with institutionally prescribed and expected behavior patterns (see below, Section 4).
+We may assume that complementary and reinforcing factors compound the gatekeeping function, such as the fact that individual level efforts may lead to more discrimination for these individuals (Darity2005) but also the reaction of dominant group members in the face of actions by non-dominant group members that do not align with institutionally prescribed and expected behavior patterns (see below, section 4).